thakurajayL/quality-share/docs/stories.md

     *   As a developer, I want the pipeline to generate a `site/data/articles.json` file from the `published_content` table in the SQLite database, so that Hugo can easily access the curated article data.
     *   **Status:** Complete
 *   **Story 2.9:** As a developer, I want to configure the AI Curation Pipeline to run on a recurring schedule using GitHub Actions, so that new content is discovered and processed automatically without manual intervention.
     *   **Status:** Complete

+*   **Story 2.10:** As a developer, I want the AI Curation Pipeline to check for existing open Pull Requests for an article before creating a new one, so that duplicate Pull Requests are avoided.
+    *   **Status:** To Do

+*   **Story 2.11:** As a librarian, I want to trigger the manual article addition process via a GitHub Action, so that I can securely provide article URLs and content types without handling API tokens locally.
+    *   **Status:** Complete

 ---